hienthan/firebase-social-media/README.md

 install `react-hook-form yup @hookform/resolvers`
 Add the create form then connect to the firebase firestore
 * Change the firestore Rules for the read/write/update/delete permisson

+EP-17: getDocs, collection...
+New firestore collection for likes: User cannot like the their own post Prevent the like duplicate user when they re-liked n times -> delete like if unlike.